 ETFs have the same problem.
 If you look at ETFs, they need to provide a strong liquidity.
 Because of this they tend to invest in the most liquid assets, ignoring less liquid assets that may be more deserving of inclusion to the index.
 These liquid assets tend to be large cap companies with a big float of shares outstanding.

-The GDXJ (small mining stocks) ETF just announced they were receiving too many new assets so they needed to find larger mining stocks to invest in in order to meet the need of investors.
-So instead of having a small cap mining stock index, it is not becoming a mid-cap mining index.
+A number of years ago GDXJ (small mining stocks) ETF announced they were receiving too many new assets so they needed to find larger mining stocks to invest in in order to meet the need of investors.
+So instead of having a small cap mining stock index, it was now becoming a mid-cap mining index.
 So instead of the underlying assets driving the ETF, the ETF is driving the asset prices.
-This is a recipe for disaster.
+This is a recipe for disaster.-

 The point of all this is to tell you that you may not be diversified.
 If you want to make sure you are diversified properly, you may need to look outside the stock market.
 Whatever your strategy, make sure you understand your investments and how they work together in your portfolio.